Ten things you need to know about Atmolytics

 7. Does it scale?

 Yes.
 Consider the components that make up Atmolytics as building blocks.
 The blocks can be slotted together to make the system as small or as large as you wish.
-As other organisations, hospitals and departments join, we can grow the system as required.
+As other organizations, hospitals and departments join, we can grow the system as required.

 8. What kind of problems has it helped solve?